spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

 * Judgment

-  In this phase Spinnaker compares those metrics, rendering a decision to pass or fail the canary (that is, was there was a significant degradation in the metrics?)
-The judgment can also be configured to continue on with a canary when the result it "marginal."
+  In this phase Spinnaker compares those metrics and renders a decision to pass or fail the canary (that is, was there a significant degradation in the metrics?)
+The judgment can also be configured to continue on with a canary when the result is "marginal."

   The judgment consists of four main steps, and they're described below.